-To reach the 6593-foot summit of Mount LeConte you'll have to climb 2763 feet and hike 5.5 miles from the Alum Cave trailhead.
+To reach the 6593-foot summit of Mount LeConte hikers will have to climb 2763 feet and hike 5.5 miles from the Alum Cave Trailhead.

-The first section of the Alum Cave Trail, up to Arch Rock, is a fairly gentle climb.
-You'll follow Alum Cave Creek for the first mile.
-Then, just before reaching Arch Rock, the trail begins to follow the smaller Styx Branch.
+The first section of the Alum Cave Trail, up to Arch Rock, traverses over a fairly gentle grade.
+Hikers will follow Alum Cave Creek over the course of the first mile.
+Just before reaching Arch Rock, however, the trail begins following the Styx Branch.
 This section of trail is choked with rhododendron, which offers beautiful blooms during the early summer.

-The night before our hike a strong storm blew through the Smokies and dropped marble-sized hail, which still littered the trail that morning.
+The night before our hike a strong storm blew through the Smokies and dropped marble-sized hail, which still littered the trail the next morning.
 Guests returning from their stay at the LeConte Lodge the night before reported that the top of the mountain received nearly six inches of hail.
-They also related how they watched an incredible display of lightning below them before the storm moved up and over the mountain.
+They also related how they watched an incredible display of lightning below them, just before the storm moved up and over the mountain.

-At just over 1.3 miles from the trailhead you'll reach Arch Rock, the first prominent landmark along the trail.
-The arch was formed by freezing and thawing which eroded away the softer rock from underneath the harder rock.
+At just over 1.3 miles from the trailhead hikers will reach Arch Rock, the first prominent landmark along the trail.
+The arch was formed by freezing and thawing, which eroded away the softer rock from underneath the harder rock.
 The trail actually goes under the arch and requires a climb of several steps etched into the stone before exiting at the top.

 Roughly 2 miles from the trailhead you'll reach aptly named Inspiration Point, with its commanding views of Little Duck Hawk Ridge to the west, and Myrtle Point on Mt.
 LeConte towards the northeast.
 The Eye of the Needle, a hole in the rock at the top of Little Duck Hawk Ridge, can also be seen from Inspiration Point.

 A much better view of the Eye can be found a tenth-of-a-mile further up the trail.
 While descending the trail on our return trip we watched two peregrine falcons as they playfully swooshed through the air near the Eye.
-By the way, Peregrine falcons are also known as Duck Hawks.
+In case you didn't know, peregrine falcons are also known as duck hawks.